 TGba Editor: Change the paragraph below of this subclause as follows (#CID 3264, 3404):

 RSNA policy selection in an infrastructure BSS utilizes the normal IEEE 802.11 association procedure.
 RSNA policy selection is performed by the associating STA.
-The STA does this by including an RSNE, and if WUR frame protection is enabled, a WUR Capabilities element with the Protected WUR Frame Support subfield set to 1 in its (Re)Association Requests.
+The STA does this by including an RSNE, and if WUR frame protection is enabled, an RSNXE with the Protected WUR Frame Support subfield set to 1 in its (Re)Association Requests.(#3264, 3404)

 29.10 Protected WUR frames